rmargve/random-quote-generator/README.md

 # random-quote-generator

-built with gatsby & tailwind
+done with gatsby, tailwind, netlify

 check it out [here](https://priceless-jackson-8e782f.netlify.com/)

-tried to generate random quoute automatically on fetch, but "gatsby build" generates index.html, which includes generated quoute statically in index.html.
-As a result, when you fetch homepage, first you get index.html with INITIAL quote, which gets overdrawn with dynamically generated quote(thanks to react render).
-Animation of overdrawing the quote instantly on load was not nice, so you get same predefined quote on load..

-Solution I came with next day was css "bounce" animation
+tried to generate random quoute automatically on fetch, but "gatsby build" does ssr, which generates quoute statically in index.html.
+As a result, when you fetch homepage, first you get index.html with INITIAL quote, which gets overdrawn with client-side render(react component generates new quote).
+I guess that's called isomorphic rendering? anyways, animation of overdrawing the quote instantly on load was not nice, so I added css "bounce" animation

 ```
 @keyframes bounceIn {